PranayPasham0306/Design-of-Hardware-Efficient-Low-Latency-Modulo-360-for-LUT-Based-NCO/README.md

 # Hardware-Efficient-Modulo-360
-This project focuses on harware efficient and latency efficient modulo 360 algorithm implemnetation in structural verilog
+This project focuses on harware efficient and latency efficient modulo 360 algorithm implementation in structural verilog